 - Generic cyclobenzaprine tablet

 Although several muscle relaxants appear to be effective for musculoskeletal conditions, our pick is based on the fact that cyclobenzaprine is supported by the strongest body of evidence.
 Also, it is available in a generic form that costs $8 to $15 for a seven-day course, which makes it one of the least expensive generic muscle relaxants and significantly less expensive than brand-name relaxants that can run more than $100.
-(See Table 5 beginning on page 15 for cost comparison.)
+(See Cost Comparison of Muscle Relaxants on the Drug Comparison tab for cost comparison.)
 In addition, the 5 mg pill may be as effective as a 10 mg pill and have fewer side effects.
 Although a sustained-release formulation of cyclobenzaprine is available, it is much more expensive-at around $91 for a seven-day supply-and hasn't been found to be more effective than the standard-release formulation.
 For most people, the substantial increase in cost isn't worth the greater convenience of once-aday vs. three times daily dosing.

 If cyclobenzaprine is not effective or causes side effects that you can't tolerate, you should switch to another muscle relaxant.
 Methocarbamol and chlorzoxazone are available as generics and cost less than $15 for a 30-day supply.
 Keep in mind that the evidence for both of these drugs is fairly limited.
 Tizanidine, orphenadrine, and metaxalone are more costly alternatives.
 Carisoprodol should be avoided if possible.
 Although it is available as a generic that costs about the same as methocarbamol and chlorzoxazone, it is associated with abuse and addiction potential not seen with other skeletal muscle relaxants.
 Your doctor would need to assess whether carisoprodol can be prescribed safely based on a number of factors, including whether you have a personal or family history of substance abuse or addiction, and what other medications you are taking.